tfrenkiel040/website/_posts/2025-11-08-reflections-on-paternity-leave.md

 One unexpected effect of being home for so long is that weekends have lost some of their meaning.
 When I was going to the office five days a week, weekends were important.
 When I was home all week with my daughter, Saturday and Sunday felt the same as Tuesday.

-I wondered, is this something remote workers experience too?
-Because when you work from home five days a week, what does the weekend even mean?
-You're still in the same space.

 Han writes that rituals are to time what a home is to space.
 They're not just arbitrary habits — they structure time, create thresholds and transitions, tell you where you are (in time).
 The five-day work week creates a rhythm: Monday is beginning, Wednesday is midpoint, Friday is release, weekend is freedom.

 ![Excerpt from The Disappearance of Rituals](/assets/images/han.png)